 The gathering coincided with the 22nd anniversary of the firestorm that killed 25 residents, destroyed 3,400 dwellings and caused $1.5 billion in property damage.

-The measure would renew a program for 10 years that provides brush clearing, fire break maintenance, roving patrols during fire season and other
+The measure would renew a program for 10 years that provides brush clearing, fire break maintenance, roving patrols during fire season and other services to prevent a rerun of the devastation.

 Next month, the ballot will go to 40,000 hills voters in 26,000 properties from Berkeley south to San Leandro.